 About Course

-Starting February 21, 2026, at 6 PM ET
+Starting April 22, 2026, at 8 PM ET

 The Declaration of Independence is a peculiar thing.
 It’s a literary masterpiece that was written jointly by a committee of fifty people.
 It’s short and punchy—just 1310 words long—but still somehow daunting and difficult to get to grips with (there’s a reason most of us have never read it in full and can only quote the first third of its second sentence).